White paper - web edition

 Spiral attractor geometry

 Each term contributes a vector rotated by the golden angle and scaled by a diminishing magnitude.
 The partial sums trace a logarithmic spiral converging to a fixed point in complex space.
-The infinite recursive process therefore yields a stable attractor rather than oscillation or divergence.
+Read through the companion refinement, the point is not only that an attractor exists, but that the route to it can remain broadly distributed rather than collapsing into narrow polygonal or highly structured transit paths.

 Observer participation as structure, not collapse